smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 the process and made it easy enough for more people perform updates.
 We problems were found they would be fixed immediately which helped make them more robust and resilient.
 By continuously exercising these scripts we became very confident they would work as intended.

-TODO: Sharing deployments
+No longer was it a process that could only be done by the original contributors but something anyone on the team could do.

 Testing